mnot/I-D/rfc5988bis/draft.md

 *Target attributes* are a list of key/value pairs that describe the link or its target; for example, a media type hint.

-This specification does not attempt to coordinate the name of target attributes, their cardinality or use; they are defined both by individual link relations and by link serialisations.
+They can be defined both by individual link relation types and by link serialisations.
 Serialisations SHOULD coordinate their target attributes to avoid conflicts in semantics or syntax.
 Relation types MAY define additional target attributes specific to them.

+This specification does not attempt to coordinate the name of target attributes, their cardinality or use.

 The names of target attributes SHOULD conform to the token rule, but SHOULD NOT include any of the characters "%", "'" or "*", for portability across serializations, and MUST be compared in a